 - Preheat oven to 400 F degrees.
 Line a baking sheet with parchment paper.

-- Remove the stem from the mushrooms.
-Using a spoon, carefully scrape out the gills.
+- Using a spoon, carefully scrape out the gills.

 - Brush each side of the mushrooms with oil and lightly sprinkle with salt and pepper.